 TrustedHousesitters is another fun and affordable way to secure free accommodation.
 You will be volunteering to watch someone's house, pets, and/or plants in exchange for a roof over your adventure-seeking head.

-Some other house-sitting websites that connect house sitters with home owners around the world include Mind My House and HouseCarers.
+Some other websites to look for house sitting jobs include Mind My House and HouseCarers.
 You may need to pay an annual fee to be able to contact the homeowners, but that can be worked into your travel-friendly budget!